In this section

 The third and last of the staged congenital heart surgeries performed to treat hypoplastic left heart syndrome (HLHS) and other single ventricle heart defects is the Fontan procedure.
 It is usually performed between the ages of 18 months and three years.

-About the Fontan Procedure
+What is the Fontan Procedure

 Since the Fontan procedure requires open heart surgery, your toddler will be on a heart-lung machine to temporarily take over blood circulation and breathing.
 The procedure will last about five hours.
 Recovery from Fontan surgery usually requires a two- or three-week hospital stay that will start in the cardiac intensive care unit (CICU).
 Learn more about postoperative care following surgeries for hypoplastic left heart syndrome.